sysartifacts/sysartifacts.github.io/_conferences/sosp2023/summaries/quepaxa.md

    - [https://github.com/dedis/paxos_and_raft](https://github.com/dedis/paxos_and_raft)
 2. Artifact Evaluated - Functional (v1.1)
    The artifacts are functional for the most parts.
    Some of the tests fail non-deterministically in the Macbook environment and others may experience similar results.
 If retried sufficiently (around 10-15 times), the tests pass.
-I also read the code and can roughly confirm its functionality (nothing is out of place).
+The reviewers also read the code and can roughly confirm its functionality (nothing is out of place).

 ## Additional Notes and Resources

 - The integration tests mentioned in the project documentation were non-deterministic on the M1 macbook environment.
 It may need several retries before they succeed.
-- We did not manage to reproduce the results on AWS due to high cost barriers (~6500CHF).
+- The reviewers did not manage to reproduce the results on AWS due to high cost barriers (~6500CHF).
 But that does not mean that the artifact cannot reproduce the results.
 - The experiments also take a long time, and need to be monitored.
 If using the free-tier of AWS, monitor the costs to avoid being charged from spawning several machines.